 Johnny St. Cyr

-Johnny St. Cyr (April 17, 1890 – June 17, 1966) was an American jazz banjoist and guitarist.
-St. Cyr was born in New Orleans, Louisiana.
+St. Cyr was born in New Orleans, Louisiana and raised Catholic.
 He played for several leading New Orleans bands before moving to Chicago in 1923.
-He is most commonly remembered as a member of Louis Armstrong's Hot Five and Hot Seven bands.
+He is best remembered as a member of Louis Armstrong's Hot Five and Hot Seven bands.
 He also played with Jelly Roll Morton's Red Hot Peppers.
-He composed the popular standard "Oriental Strut", noted for its adventurous chord sequence.
-From 1961 until his death in 1966, St. Cyr was the bandleader of the Young Men from New Orleans, who performed at Disneyland.
-He died in Los Angeles, California, and is buried in Evergreen Cemetery, in Los Angeles. |
+He composed the standard "Oriental Strut", known for its adventurous chord sequence.

 Birth and Death Data: Born April 17, 1890 (New Orleans), Died June 17, 1966 (Los Angeles)